Boost Your Critical Thinking for Career Growth

 Evaluation

 Evaluation is an important skill that critical thinkers use to make judgments as they analyze situations, challenges, and fact patterns.
-Critical thinking requires that you separate fact from opinion and judge each piece of evidence based on its relevance.
+Critical thinking for career growth requires that you separate fact from opinion and judge each piece of evidence based on its relevance.
 As facts are evaluated, some will be discarded as irrelevant, while others will take on greater importance.
 Ultimately, this ability to evaluate and prioritize information can be a key part of finding the best possible solution for any problem.

 Inference